overwolf/overwolf.github.io/docs/topics/using-events.md

 ```

 :::tip
-Using `game_events` you declare from which games your app wants to recive "real-time" game events (kill, death, etc.).
-In addition, your app can recive general "game info" events (process name, focus, command line info and more) regarding the current state of the current running game.
-That means for example, that if you define
+This field define from which games exactly your app should receive real-time game events like kill, death, etc. If you don't need real-time game events and just want to get general game info and state for the current running game, you can leave this field (`game_events`) even empty, and use the [overwolf.games](../api/overwolf-games) API.
 :::

 #### set the overlay permissions